-- A minimum of one random source site inspection per fill provider, during the course of each approved importation period or approval; and - A Site inspection of the tip face and the visual inspection of imported materials, once a week as a minimum.
-This Site inspection should also include a review of the implementation of the procedures and controls outlined within this FMP.
+- A minimum of one random source site inspection per fill provider, during the course of each approved importation period for VENM and ENM materials; and - A Site inspection of the tip face and the visual inspection of imported materials, once a week as a minimum.
+This Site inspection should also include a review of the implementation of the procedures and controls outlined within this FMP, as well as quality assurance / quality control (QA/QC) soil sampling per each actively generating import site and an additional sample for every additional 5,000m3 of material imported from the preceding week for VENM and ENM sites or every 10,000m3 for resource recovery materials.
+This sampling is to occur to confirm the consistent quality of material.
+Materials that are sampled must demonstrate compliance with the land use suitability of the Site ('Commercial/Industrial' guidelines, NEPM 2013) to remain.